Skip to content

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in New York at $100,000 single filer in 2026?
+• What's the effective tax rate in New York on a $100K single salary in 2026?

 A $150K single filer in NYC pays roughly $32K federal + $11.5K FICA + $9K NY state + $5.5K NYC local = $58K total — 38.7% effective rate.
 A Texas counterpart at the same salary pays only federal + FICA = ~$43.5K, 29% effective.
 The 9.7-point gap = about $14,500 less take-home in NYC vs Texas at $150K gross.